 Effective workload management in construction takes into account that workers have a finite amount of energy with which they can complete tasks.
 It also takes into account that workers won’t always voluntarily be transparent when their capacity is spent.

 That’s why it’s important for construction workforce management personnel to maintain open lines of communication with field workers.
-Once again, workload management tools like Bridgit Bench make this easy by letting workers update their availability in the cloud, giving management personnel a clear understanding of their team’s availability at a glance.
+Workload management tools like Bridgit Bench make this easy by letting workers update their availability in the cloud, giving management personnel a clear understanding of their team’s availability at a glance.

-Tailor workload management techniques to the needs of individual workers
+Tailor effective workload management techniques to the needs of individual workers

 No two construction workers are alike.
 They all have different capabilities and capacities.
 This should be taken into account during the workload management process.